I made these cute ribbon flower pins, using this great tutorial at Make It Do. .

 16. You should have a small rectangular bag.

-17. Flatten the top of your bag, with the sides tucked in.
+17. Flatten the top of your bag, with the sides tucked in.18.
+Cut a rounded top.

 19. Open up the bag.